 - They regularly have bad dreams

 - They miss you and know you are only a cry away

 In the tips below, I take a look at addressing these issues so you can get back to getting a full night sleep…..that is until they wake up FAR too early and expect you to play IMMEDIATELY.

-During these tips, I attempted to talk to my Toddler to identify any reason why he wouldn’t want to sleep alone.
+When writing these tips, I attempted to talk to my toddler to identify any reason why he wouldn’t want to sleep alone.
 It was tough because his attention span is worse than a fish.
 I managed to get some info from him though, between random leg punches (he is doing the punching, by the way).